 NATIONAL PARK SERVICE: CHAMPLAIN VALLEY NATIONAL HERITAGE PARTNERSHIP

-The broader community of governments, organizations, watershed groups, academic institutions, and other lake-user groups can use this plan to follow the priorities of the Lake Champlain Steering Committee, to use as a guide for targeting their own programs, and to identify priorities within their own specific management plans that align with those of the Lake Champlain Steering Committee.
+The broader community of governments, organizations, watershed groups, academic institutions, and other lake user groups can use OFA to follow the priorities of the Lake Champlain Steering Committee, to use as a guide for targeting their own programs, and to identify priorities within their own specific management plans that align with those of the Lake Champlain Steering Committee.
 The Lake Champlain Steering Committee is a board comprised of a broad spectrum of representatives of government agencies and the chairpersons of advisory groups representing citizen lake users, scientists, and educators.
 The Lake Champlain Steering Committee approves the guiding priorities identified in this Plan and authorizes the use of appropriated funds to achieve these priorities.
 For more information about the Lake Champlain Steering Committee, please refer to the “Lake Champlain Basin Program Role and Structure” section of the Plan.

 All stakeholders within the Lake Champlain watershed wish to have a clean lake.
 Interpretations of “clean” may vary, but people generally want a lake that is suitable for recreation, provides a clean source of drinking water that is safe and reliable, and contains fish that are safe to eat.
 The stakeholders of the Lake Champlain watershed are not unique in this regard, and neither are the management issues that need to be addressed.
 Harmful algal blooms are a global issue, as are toxin levels within sportfish, conservation of threatened and vulnerable species, and the impacts of climate change.
 Invasive species can drastically alter lake ecosystems, often to the detriment of recreation and the economy, and occasionally public health.
-Changes in climate patterns affect the lake ecosystem, reducing ice cover and lengthening the biologically productive season of the lake.
-This increases the prevalence of algal blooms, improves conditions for some species, and reduces the quality of the ecosystem for others.
-The broader themes of this plan address some of these “aspirational goals” by reducing the frequency and toxicity of harmful algal blooms, reducing the impact of invasive species and eliminating pathways for new invasions, and restoring native species, such as lake trout and Atlantic salmon.
+Changes in climate patterns affect the lake ecosystem, reducing ice cover and lengthening the biologically productive season of the Lake.
+This increases the prevalence of cyanobacteria blooms, improves conditions for some species, and reduces the quality of the ecosystem for others.
+The broader themes of this Plan address some of these “aspirational goals” by reducing the frequency and toxicity of harmful algal blooms, reducing the impact of invasive species and eliminating pathways for new invasions, and restoring native species, such as lake trout and Atlantic salmon.